Body Double: Plot

 Scully alerts the police, who rule the murder a botched robbery.
 However, Detective Jim McLean becomes suspicious after finding a pair of Gloria's panties in Scully's pocket.
 Although McLean does not arrest him, he tells Scully that his voyeuristic behavior and failure to alert police sooner helped cause Gloria's death.
 Later that night, suffering from insomnia and watching a pornographic television channel, Scully sees porn actress Holly Body dancing sensually, exactly as Gloria did.
 In order to meet Holly, he is hired as a porn actor in Holly's new film.

 Scully learns from Holly that Sam hired her to impersonate Gloria each night, dancing in the window, knowing Scully would be watching and later witness the real Gloria's murder.
 Offended when he suggests she was involved in a killing, Holly storms out of the house.
 An older man in a Ford Bronco picks her up, knocks her unconscious and drives away with her.

-Scully follows them to a reservoir where the man is digging a grave.
-Scully attacks him, and in the scuffle peels his face off to reveal it as a mask worn by Sam (who also disguised himself as the "Indian" earlier).
+Scully follows the man and Holly to a reservoir where the man is digging a grave.
+Scully attacks him, and in the scuffle peels his face off to reveal it as a mask worn by Sam (who also disguised himself as the Indian earlier).
 Scully has been set up as a scapegoat by Sam, who is in fact Gloria's abusive husband Alex, to provide him with an alibi during the murder.
 Scully is overpowered and thrown into the grave.
 Though his claustrophobia initially incapacitates him again, he overcomes his fear and climbs out, and Sam is knocked into the aqueduct by Gloria's white German Shepherd and drowned.

-During the ending credits, Scully is shown having been recast in his previous vampire role as Holly watches from the sidelines.
+Some time later, Scully has been recast in his previous vampire role as Holly watches from the sidelines.